 Use It To Liven Up Savory Dishes (Or Just Your Palate)

 Balsamic vinegar is delicious drizzled over salads, of course.
 But try it in cooked dishes, too.
-Balsamic vinegar holds onto its spicy kick, balancing the rich flavor of meat, poultry, and fish, and adding welcome acidity to vegetables.
-Some Italians even toss back balsamic vinegar as a tonic, sometimes mixed with a bit of water.
+Balsamic holds onto its spicy kick, balancing the rich flavor of meat, poultry, and fish, and adding welcome acidity to vegetables.
+Some enthusiasts even toss back balsamic vinegar as a tonic, sometimes mixed with a bit of water.
 Enjoy some recipes below that feature this unique ingredient.

 True traditional balsamic vinegar is produced from grapes grown in the Modena and Reggio Emilia regions of Italy.
 It is made from a reduction of pressed Trebbiano and Lambrusco grapes.
 The resulting "mosto cotto" ("cooked [grape] must" in English) is often aged for decades in a series of small barrels.
 Over time, the vinegar becomes increasingly concentrated into a complex-tasting syrup.

-The best balsamic vinegar is Aceto Balsamico Tradizionale di Modena.
+The "best" balsamic vinegar is Aceto Balsamico Tradizionale di Modena.
 Its honeyed flavor is one of a kind, but it can be expensive.
-Good thing a little bit goes a long way!
-For something less pricey, look for balsamic vinegars labeled simply Balsamico di Modena (without the "tradizionale") or coming from the Reggio-Emilia region of Italy.
+Good thing a little bit goes a long way.
+For something less pricey, look for balsamic vinegar labeled simply Balsamico di Modena (without the "tradizionale") or coming from the Reggio-Emilia region of Italy.
 And keep an eye out for good domestic brands, too.

-How to Make Caprese Salad with Balsamic Reduction
+How to Make a Favorite: Caprese Salad with Balsamic Reduction

 See how to make a beautiful tomato salad with fresh mozzarella, basil leaves, and a generous drizzle of balsamic vinegar and honey reduction.